vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

       }
     ```

-1. Define connection details we can use within the build system to
+1. Define connection details you can use within the build system to
-    connect to the local databases we created earlier.
+    connect to the local databases you created earlier.

     ```diff
       test {